 There are a number of reasons to choose St Hilda’s as a graduate student: its commitment to excellence and equality, its beautiful riverside setting, its relaxed and friendly environment and the wide range of scholarships, grants and facilities available to its graduates.

-The college is spectacularly set in four acres of informal landscape gardens, this tranquil setting has many lawns that students can enjoy freely and on-site riverside punts to borrow.
+The college is set in four acres of informal landscape gardens; this tranquil setting has many lawns that students can enjoy freely as well as river punts to borrow.
 St Hilda's is also the only college with circular tables in its dining hall, enabling friendly and informal mealtime gatherings.
-All these elements exemplify the distinctive approach of the St Hilda’s, which with its dynamic community fellows, staff and students, makes it an inspiring and vibrant college.
+All these elements exemplify the distinctive approach of St Hilda’s, which with its dynamic community of fellows, staff and students, makes it an inspiring and vibrant college.

 Accommodation and meals

-Accommodation is offered to all first-year graduates, subject to availability, and a limited number of rooms are available for second- and third-year graduates.
+All first year graduates can apply for accommodation, which is subject to availability and operates on a first-come-first-served basis.
+There are a limited number of rooms available for second- and third-year graduates.

 The college’s range of well-equipped graduate housing is located in East Oxford near the vibrant Cowley Road and in Norham Gardens, on the peaceful north side of the city.

 We offer a range of high-quality, good-value food (including vegetarian, vegan and gluten-free options) for breakfast, lunch and dinner in St Hilda's Dining Hall.
 All special dietary requirements can be catered for and our catering manager is happy to discuss these with you.

 All students pay a compulsory catering credit each term, which is redeemed against food purchased in the dining hall.
 For those who want to cook their own food, kitchens are available in our accommodation.
 For a quick snack, the dining hall is open between meals.